 For best results, drink the pink salt water trick recipe first thing in the morning, on an empty stomach.
 This timing matters because your body is most receptive to hydration and mineral absorption after a full night’s rest.
 In fact, many people notice improved energy, reduced bloating, and a calmer digestive system within days of starting the routine.

-Ideally, wait at least 15 to 20 minutes before having coffee or breakfast.
+If you like, wait 10–20 minutes before coffee or breakfast—some people find it feels gentler on their stomach.
 This short pause gives your gut time to activate and sets the stage for better nutrient absorption throughout the day.
 If you’re following intermittent fasting, this drink can often be included during the fasting window, though it depends on your approach to strict calorie-free periods.

 As for frequency, one glass each morning is typically enough to support hydration, digestion, and energy.
 However, some people drink it twice daily—once in the morning and again in the early afternoon—especially during hot weather or after workouts when electrolyte loss is greater.
 For a nourishing follow-up, try our Berry Green Tea Smoothie—packed with antioxidants and gut-friendly fiber to support recovery.